 Estate planning.
 Life Insurance.
 Guardianship of minors.
 These are topics that the average client doesn’t even want to see on the agenda.
 It is a reminder that they’re not invincible; that bad things do happen to good people.
 A famous movie director once said, “I don’t want to achieve immortality through my work.
 I want to achieve it through not dying.”
 Similarly, breadwinners don’t like to think about what happens if they’re gone and their spouse, who has elected to stay home to raise the family, no longer has a source of income.
 Parents don’t want to decide who is going to raise the children if something happens to both partners at the same time.
 But it is a subject that should be discussed among family members and with wealth advisors.

-SHWM Certified Financial Planner™, Lauren Starks, recently discussed why she is compelled to broach this difficult subject with clients and some of the ways she walks them through the process of determining which and how much life insurance coverage they should have.
+It is difficult to broach this difficult subject with clients, but there are ways to comfortably walk individuals through the process of determining which and how much life insurance coverage they should have.

 In addressing how much life insurance coverage is needed (if any), some clients think their assets are enough.
 Some think it is cost prohibitive and some simply believe that their partner can just go back to work.